 The United States’s relationship with China is a potential factor here too, with a trade war in progress and relations worsening, that’s never good news for any Chinese company trying to gain a foothold in America.
 The company is currently under investigation by the United States Congress where lawmakers have voiced concerns over user privacy and security.

-Assuming it survives legal challenges by the US government, it seems TikTok is here to stay.
+Assuming it survives legal challenges by the US government and pending lawsuits, it seems TikTok is here to stay.
 Don’t expect it to replace any of the big three in Facebook, Twitter, or YouTube.
 Do expect it to hang on to its dominance among kids, at least until someone resurrects the Swatch.